-Once an application has been accepted and the applicant has received an offer of admission from AUK, the applicant is required to confirm his/her enrollment by submitting a KWD 100 non-refundable enrollment deposit to the AUK Office of Finance.
-The deposit will be adjusted with the student's first tuition payment.
-It is only valid for two regular semesters from the semester of admission.
+Once an application has been accepted and the applicant has received an offer of admission from AUK, the applicant is required to confirm his/her enrollment by submitting a KWD 100 non-refundable enrollment deposit to the AUK Finance Department.
+The deposit will be adjusted with the student's first tuition payment, and it is only valid for two regular semesters from the semester of admission.

-If the AUK Office of Finance does not receive the enrollment deposit, it is considered that the applicant will not be attending AUK and cannot register for courses.
+If the AUK Finance Department does not receive the enrollment deposit, the applicant will be considered not attending AUK and cannot register for courses.